 Shares of Common Stock covered by an Award shall only be counted as used to the extent they are actually issued; provided, however, that any shares of Common Stock that are subject to Awards of Options or Stock Appreciation Rights granted on or after the Restatement Effective Date shall be counted against the maximum share limit in Section 5.1(a) as 0.4 shares for every share granted, and any shares of Common Stock that are subject to Awards other than Options or Stock Appreciation Rights granted on or after to the Restatement Effective Date shall be counted against this limit as one share for every share granted.
 Any shares of Common Stock related to Awards which terminate by expiration, forfeiture, cancellation, or otherwise without the issuance of such shares of Common Stock, or are withheld to satisfy the exercise price (in the case of an Option) and/or the tax withholding obligations relating to such Award, or are settled in cash in lieu of shares of Common Stock, shall be available again for grant under this Plan; provided, however, that any shares of Common Stock related to grants or awards made under the Prior Plans that after the Effective Date may lapse, expire, terminate, or are cancelled or surrendered to the Company, without having been exercised in full, shall not become available for grant under this Plan.
-Such shares of Common Stock Appreciation Rights granted that are to be settled by the issuance of shares of Common Stock shall be counted against the number of shares of Common Stock available for Awards under the Plan, regardless of the number of shares of Common Stock Appreciation Rights.
+Such shares of Common Stock related to an Award under this Plan shall increase the share authorization by one (1) share of Common Stock.
+However, the full number of Stock Appreciation Rights granted that are to be settled by the issuance of shares of Common Stock shall be counted against the number of shares of Common Stock available for Awards under the Plan, regardless of the number of shares of Common Stock actually issued upon settlement of such Stock Appreciation Rights.
 In addition, the full number of Incentive Stock Options granted under the Plan shall be counted against the maximum number of Incentive Stock